hgreenhut/AoD-Website/_posts/2020-11-7-Research-Meta-Analysis.md

 <br/>
 3. What datasets does this study reference or use?
 Are these datasets available to the public?
 <br/>
 This paper analyses seven studies conducted between 1987 and 2016.
 Each of these studies created their own data by administering intelligence tests to chess players & non-chess players.
-All of the data is available to the public, although most is behind a paywall.
+All of the data created is available to the public, although some behind a paywall.
+For one study, they emailed the researcher and recieved unpublished data, although it is published now.
+The meta-analysis is also transparent about any manipulation done to the data.
 <br/>

 4. Why are they interested in this data?
 <br/>
-The overarching question that drives this meta-analysis is whether experts are inherently more intellegent than non-experts; or, whether experts tend to score higher on intelligence tests simplybecause to become an expert, you often first have to do well on tests to recieve training in the first place (ex.
+The overarching question that drives this meta-analysis is whether experts are inherently more intellegent than non-experts; or, whether experts tend to score higher on intelligence tests simply because to become an expert, you often first have to do well on tests to recieve training in the first place (ex.
 University students have to score well on standardized tests to be admitted to schools and then become experts).
 Chess is the chosen subject-matter because there are no intelligence tests you have to pass to learn chess & become an expert.
 <br/>
 5. What data is being recorded?
 What data might be left out?
 <br/>
 The criteria to be included in the meta-analysis was that the study must compare chess-players and non-chess players, must administer some test of intelligence, and must contain enough data to calculate an effect size.
 The chess players ranged from middle schoolers to chess masters.
+Only seven studies were picked out of thousands.
+Information such as how long the participants have been playing chess for and how much they play is left out.
 <br/>
 6. What evidence did they present to back up their conclusions?
 <br/>